cwacek/python-jsonschema-objects/python_jsonschema_objects/examples/README.md

 Circular references are not a good idea, but they're supported anyway via lazy loading (as much as humanly possible).

+Given the crazy schema below, we can actually generate these classes.

 ```schema
 {